qwww-12/cpp/readme.md

 withou templates, function of add has one specific type,so compiler create object file of add function and can link in linker step without any probleme

 #### note:
-> if want don't change this way for write code you can use **.tpp** file for help can include files of .tpp in header, example: `#include add.tpp`, this help in add.cpp get information about types for creat object file
+> if want don't change this way for write code you can use **.tpp** file for help can include files of .tpp in header, example: `#include add.tpp`, this help in add.cpp get information about types for create object file